almunnings/drupal-vite-bootstrap/README.md

 It's intended you alter this template as much as you want.

-> If using Lando and a node service, prefix the following commands with lando.
-Example: `lando npm i`
+> If you plan to use Vite HMR via a Lando domain, you need to trust your [Lando SSL certificates](https://docs.lando.dev/core/v3/security.html#trusting-the-ca).

 ## Install and use